Skip to main content

 When a federal criminal case reaches the prosecution stage of the criminal justice process, notification services are provided concerning the status of the case involving the victim.
 Victims are notified of all case events through the Department of Justice Victim Notification System (VNS).
 They may be notified by letter and/or by calling the VNS automated call center.
 The notifications that may be made include the release or detention status of an offender pending judicial proceedings; the filing of charges against a suspected offender; the scheduling, including scheduling changes and/or continuances, of each court proceeding that the victim or witness is either required to attend or entitled to attend; the acceptance of a plea of guilty or the rendering of a verdict after trial; the opportunity to present to the court in the presentence report a victim impact statement containing information concerning any harm, including financial, social, psychological and physical harm, done to or loss suffered by the victim of the crime; the date set for sentencing if the offender is found guilty; and the sentence imposed and entry of the victim into the Bureau of Prisons' Victim and Witness Notification Program.

 Our victim witness program staff also provide personal support and assistance to victims and witnesses during court appearances by assisting with travel and lodging arrangements, court orientation and trial preparation.
 Each of our offices has a toll-free number to allow victims and witnesses to easily contact our victim/witness staff.
 If needed, referrals are provided to existing agencies for shelter, counseling, compensation, and other types of assistance services.
-The advocates also participate in the Multi Disciplinary Teams (MDT) on each reservation where they meet with the Assistant U.S. Attorney and other professionals to discuss child abuse allegations and cases and determine the appropriate steps to ensure the well-being of the child victim and the best way to proceed with the investigation and prosecution of the suspect.
+The Victim Specialists also participate in the Multi Disciplinary Teams (MDT) on each reservation where they meet with the Assistant U.S. Attorney and other professionals to discuss child abuse allegations and cases and determine the appropriate steps to ensure the well-being of the child victim and the best way to proceed with the investigation and prosecution of the suspect.

 As a crime victim, you have the following rights under 18 United States Code § 3771: